LavaLite-Compute/lavalite/README.md

 ## What Is LavaLite?

+LavaLite is a modern, independent continuation of the original open-source Platform Lava / OpenLava scheduler.
+It is a from-scratch modernization, cleanup, and redesign effort built on that heritage—yet completely independent of Platform Computing, IBM, or any other vendor.

 LavaLite is a lightweight, high-throughput job scheduler designed for clusters that prioritize volume over parallelism.
-It does not focus on tightly coupled MPI workloads, LavaLite excels at managing thousands of short, independent jobs with minimal overhead.
+It does not target tightly coupled MPI workloads.
+Instead, it excels at running thousands of short, independent jobs with minimal overhead.

-LavaLite isn’t just about HPC—it’s also a natural fit for HTC workloads: massive job arrays, embarrassingly parallel tasks, and data-intensive pipelines.
-LavaLite isn’t just for supercomputers—it’s for bioinformatics labs, media farms, and cloud-scale batch systems too.
+Beyond traditional HPC, LavaLite is a natural fit for HTC workloads: massive job arrays, embarrassingly parallel tasks, data-driven pipelines, and large-scale scientific workflows.
+It’s useful not only on supercomputers but also in bioinformatics labs, media render farms, and cloud batch systems.

-LavaLite is also a powerful fit for AI workflows—whether you're training models across distributed GPUs, orchestrating hyperparameter sweeps, or managing inference pipelines at scale.
-Its lightweight design and scriptable interface make it ideal for researchers and engineers pushing the boundaries of machine learning.
+LavaLite is also a strong match for AI and machine-learning pipelines—from distributed GPU training to hyperparameter sweeps and inference farms.
+Its simple interface and lightweight design make it ideal for researchers and engineers pushing the limits of modern computational workloads.

-Inspired by Platform Lava 1.0 and refined with algorithmic insights from Donald Knuth’s teachings, LavaLite is built for speed, simplicity, and clarity.
+Inspired by Platform Lava 1.0 and refined with algorithmic principles drawn from Donald Knuth’s teachings, LavaLite is built for speed, simplicity, and clarity.
 It’s not just a revival—it’s a reinvention.

 ## Origins & Philosophy
 LavaLite is built on a clean, GPLv2-licensed foundation originally released by Platform Computing.